-10-5.
+9-5.
 Write Status Register (WRSR)

 The WRSR instruction is for changing the values of Status Register Bits and Configuration Register Bits.
 Before sending WRSR instruction, the Write Enable (WREN) instruction must be decoded and executed to set the Write Enable Latch (WEL) bit in advance.
-The WRSR instruction can change the value of Block Protect (BP3, BP2, BP1, BP0) bits to define the protected area of memory (as shown in "Table 2.
+The WRSR instruction can change the value of Block Protect (BP3, BP1, BP0) bits to define the protected area of memory (as shown in "Table 2.
 Protected Area Sizes").
-The WRSR also can set or reset the Quad enable (QE) bit and set or reset the Status Register Write Disable (SRWD) bit in accordance with Write Protection (WP#/SIO2) pin signal, but has no effect on bit1(WEL) and bit0 (WIP) of the status register.
-The WRSR instruction cannot be executed once the Hardware Protected Mode (HPM) is entered.
+The WRSR can reset the Status Register Write Disable (SRWD) bit, but has no effect on bit1 (WEL) and bit0 (WIP) of the status register.